 A network of professional contacts to provide job search leads

-Certificate of Skills from Omaha Community Playhouse
+Certificate of Completion from the Omaha Community Playhouse

 After completing the program, you may apply for an entry-level position as a theatre technician and gain work experience toward union journeyman eligibility.
 Entertainment is an expansive career field; the possibilities reach beyond the theatre.
 With a background in technical theatre, the positions and venues are endless.

 See what our TTAP alumni have to say about their experience with the program and how it impacted their careers!

 “I came to The Technical Theatre Apprenticeship Program directly out of high school, taking classes at MCC while getting hands-on instruction at the Omaha Community Playhouse.
 I got to build the sets, focus the lights and run the productions all while under the guidance of a team of amazing professionals.
 As a direct result of my work there, I learned many of the skills and self-discipline that I still use today and especially at Cirque du Soleil.”